This post may contain affiliate links. Read our disclosure page for full details.

 Adopt a persona

 For our last idea, this is a Valentine’s Day activity and a half and requires a little more planning and follow through, but if you’re looking for an adventurous Valentine’s Day idea, this works!

-For this activity, you and your husband adopt a new persona of a cashed-up couple looking to spend big!
-Have a cover story invented that is as close to the truth that you can make it.
+For this V Day activity, you and your husband adopt a new persona of a cashed-up couple looking to spend big!
+Have a cover story invented that is as close to the truth as you can make it.

 This is definitely one of the more involved Valentine’s Day date ideas, and there are three parts.
 You can decide which of these three activities to do – or have a go at all three.

 First, dress up in your nicest, “casual” clothes.
 Next, head to your local car dealership – the nicest one you feel comfortable going to, and ask to take a luxury car for a test drive.
 After that, arrange to view some prestigious properties, pretending you are in the market for a new home (either attend open homes or arrange this in advance).
 Finally, check into the best hotel in town and stay in the best room you can comfortably afford.